Leftover salmon and rice, with veggies comes together to make an easy Salmon Fried Rice recipe. A quick meal you can whip up in just 20 minutes!

 Instructions

 - Flake leftover salmon into small chunks with a fork.
+Set aside.

-- Heat 1/2 tablespoon butter in a medium nonstick skillet or wok over medium-high heat.
+- Heat 1/2 tablespoon butter in a medium skillet or wok over medium-high heat.
 Add yellow onion and cook, until translucent, about 3-4 minutes.
+Add minced garlic and saute until fragrant, about 2 minutes.

 - Gently fold in the flaked salmon and toss.
 Serve immediately garnished with scallion greens and sesame seeds.